 No one was home.
 I was glad.
 I didn’t want to talk to anyone.
 I went into my bedroom and closed the door, grabbed and clicked on my iPod, then slumped down onto the floor and leaned against the side of my bed.
 I inserted the earbuds and pressed play.
 There was only one song in the playlist I selected: I Dreamed a Dream from Les Miz — Les Misérables.

-Our chorus teacher had decided to use this musical as the basis of what we’d do during second semester.
-Oh, we’d never be able to perform it before an audience; the royalties for a performance license were far beyond what our high school could afford.
+Our chorus teacher had decided to use this musical as the basis of what the class would do during second semester.
+Oh, they’d never be able to perform it before an audience; the royalties for a performance license were far beyond what our high school could afford.
 But now that we weren’t practicing for our concert any longer, we could, and did, sing it in class, learning every song, every nuance, every turn of phrase.
 I had fallen in love with this music, with these lyrics.
 I knew every song by heart and didn’t need the score.

 I Dreamed a Dream was the first song we learned, and it was my favorite.
 I Dreamed a Dream meant more to me than any of the others.
 Maybe it wasn’t appropriate for a 14-year-old gay kid whose life had been shattered beyond recovery.
 It’s a song performed by a woman, not by a boy.
 It’s about unrequited heterosexual love, not a crushed teenaged boy’s gay love.
 I leaned my head back against the top edge of the mattress and listened to the song, then joined in, singing along.
 Les Misérables.
 I was miserable.
 So appropriate.
 So perfect.
 So sad.

 My tears flowed and were unstoppable, the song repeated automatically, and I sang along, taking special meaning from the words.